Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Introduction

 Fast ions, electromagnetic effects, $E \times B$ flow shear, and alpha channelling could also play an important role in D-T particle transport asymmetries \cite{Fisch1995,Belli2020,White2021,Garcia2022}; only in a very limited physical regime -- collisionless, electrostatic, single ion, adiabatic electron -- does the gyroBohm scaling hold \cite{Belli2020}.
 Given that burning plasmas will have significant fast and impurity ion populations and may have larger electromagnetic fluctuation amplitudes, it is not unreasonable to assume that significant differences in D-T particle transport could arise.
 Previous work optimized the D-T fuel composition for minimal outflow and exhaust of tritium \cite{Tokar2011}, finding a 2:1 D-T fuel mix was optimal.
 Recent work has suggested using deuterium flows to sweep out impurities from the plasma core and to provide high tritium confinement \cite{Boozer2024stellarators}, thereby enhancing TBE.

-In this work, however, we are not concerned with mechanisms that give rise to D-T asymmetries, but the consequences (and opportunities) should such asymmetries exist, leveraging results from \cite{Estrada-Mila:2005aa,Belli2021}.
+In this work, however, we are not concerned with the mechanisms giving rise to D-T asymmetries, but the consequences and opportunities should such asymmetries exist, leveraging results from \cite{Estrada-Mila:2005aa,Belli2021}.
 In order to benefit from improved tritium burn efficiency, it is necessary to have a divertor pumping system that preferentially removes tritium.
-This allows the deuterium divertor particle density to become much larger than the tritium density, improving the TBE.
+This allows the deuterium divertor particle density to become much larger than the tritium density, which is correlated with TBE.
+These results build on those described in \cite{Whyte2023}, where it was shown that TBE improves significantly as the volumetric pumping speed for helium increases relative to hydrogen.

 Asymmetries in pumping naturally arise from the working principles of the pumps.
 The difference in molecular masses between D$_2$ and T$_2$ leads to distinct mean thermal velocities in a D-T gas at temperature $T$ due to the $1/\sqrt{m_s}$ dependence.
-Since divertor pumping occurs in the kinetic regime, this creates a pumping speed asymmetry.
+Since torus pumping operates across a range of flow regimes, from fluid to molecular, asymmetries in pumping speed between different species may emerge.
 Further asymmetries are introduced by the technological choices in pumping systems.
 For example, the differing sublimation pressures of D$_2$ and T$_2$ impact cryocondensation-based technologies \cite{souers1986hydrogen}.
 Additionally, when cryosorption is used, the use of sorbent materials introduces another asymmetry due to differences in sticking probability \cite{nalwa2001handbook}.
 Isotopic effects have also been observed in other pumping techniques, such as proton conductor pumps \cite{iwahara1999hydrogen} and vapor diffusion pumps \cite{teichmann2021particle}, although in these cases deuterium is generally faster to pump than tritium due to its lower mass.
 Given the benefits of asymmetric D-T pumping, there is strong incentive to explore additional techniques for its enhancement.